 Since our inception in 1997, we have devoted substantial resources to developing Twirla, building our intellectual property portfolio, business planning, raising capital and providing general and administrative support for these operations.
 We incurred research and development expenses of \$25.6 million, \$13.4 million and \$9.2 million during the years ended December 31, 2015, 2014 and 2013, respectively.
-We incurred research and development expenses of \$4.9 million for the three months ended March 31, 2016.
+We incurred research and development expenses of \$4.9 million and \$15.4 million for the three and nine months ended September 30, 2016, respectively.
 We anticipate that a significant portion of our operating expenses will continue to be related to research and development as we continue to develop Twirla and advance our pipeline of product candidates.
 We have funded our operations primarily through sales of common stock, convertible preferred stock, convertible promissory notes, and term loans.
-As of March 31, 2016 and December 31, 2015 respectively, we had \$65.5 million and \$34.4 million in cash and cash equivalents.
+As of September 30, 2016 and December 31, 2015 respectively, we had \$51.7 million and \$34.4 million in cash and cash equivalents.

-On May 29, 2014, we completed our initial public offering whereby we sold 9,166,667 shares of common stock, at a public offering price of \$6.00 per share, before underwriting discounts and expenses.
+In May 2014, we completed our initial public offering whereby we sold 9,166,667 shares of common stock, at a public offering price of \$6.00 per share, before underwriting discounts and expenses.
 The aggregate net proceeds received by us from the initial public offering were \$49.7 million.

-On January 19, 2015, we completed a private placement of 3,418,804 shares of common stock at \$5.85 per share.
+In January 2015, we completed a private placement of 3,418,804 shares of common stock at \$5.85 per share.
 Proceeds from our private placement, net of commissions and other offering costs were approximately \$19.3 million.

-In February 2015, we entered into a loan and security agreement with Hercules Capital, Inc., or Hercules, for a term loan of up to \$25.0 million.
-A first tranche of \$16.5 million was funded upon execution of the loan agreement, approximately \$15.5 million of which was used to repay our existing term loan.
+In February 2015, we entered into a loan and security agreement with Hercules Capital, Inc., or Hercules, for a term loan of up to \$25.0 million, which we refer to as the Hercules Loan Agreement.
+A first tranche of \$16.5 million was funded upon execution of the Hercules Loan Agreement, approximately \$15.5 million of which was used to repay our existing term loan.
+The Hercules Loan Agreement was amended in August 2016 to, among other things, extend the period during which we can draw the second tranche of \$8.5 million and extend the period during which we make interest-only payments.
+See further discussion in Funding Requirements and Other Liquidity Matters below.